darienmiller88/DigitalScoreBoard/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/1715535d-5c1e-46d4-80e2-fba5816cf2ca/deploy-status)](https://app.netlify.com/sites/messengerv2/deploys)

 I am volunteering to assist a co-worker in designing them a score board to more efficiently keep track of the score of everyone participating!
 So far, the app is able to add users to a preset list of locations, save each game, and view each saved game.
-I would like to add team functionality sooner or later though.
+I am currently implenmenting team features which allows users to create teams based on the location, and add players from that location to the team.

 ### Built With:
 * [Vue](https://vuejs.org/)